CheopsForTheEdge/cheops/README.md

 [IMT Atlantique](https://www.imt-atlantique.fr/) and
 [Orange Labs](https://www.orange.com/).

+### Update

+This research prototype is currently under heavy development.
+If you are interested to know more about this project, please contact us.

 # Publications

 - [Euro-Par 2021](https://hal.inria.fr/hal-03212421v1): Ronan-Alexandre Cherrueau, Marie Delavergne, Adrien Lebre.
 Geo-Distribute Cloud Applications at the Edge.
 EURO-PAR 2021 - 27th International European Conference on Parallel and Distributed Computing, Aug 2021, Lisbon, Portugal. pp.1-14. ⟨hal-03212421⟩